 No Name-Calling Week 2014: January 20-24!

-No Name-Calling Week was inspired by a young adult novel entitled "The Misfits" by popular author, James Howe.
+No Name-Calling Week was inspired by the popular young adult novel entitled The Misfits by popular author James Howe.
 The book tells the story of four best friends trying to survive the seventh grade in the face of all too frequent taunts based on their weight, height, intelligence, and sexual orientation/gender expression.
-Motivated by the inequities they see around them, the "Gang of Five" (as they are known) creates a new political party during student council elections and run on a platform aimed at wiping out name-calling of all kinds.
+The friends create a new political party during student council elections and run on a platform aimed at wiping out name-calling of all kinds.
 The No-Name Party in the end, wins the support of the school's principal for their cause and their idea for a "No Name-Calling Day" at school.

 Motivated by this simple, yet powerful, idea, the No Name-Calling Week Coalition created by GLSEN and Simon & Schuster Children's publishing, consisting of over 60 national partner organizations, organized an actual No Name-Calling Week in schools across the nation.
 Since then, No Name-Calling Week has been adopted by schools everywhere and has grown into one of the largest bullying-prevention initiatives in the country.